mist-devel/mist-binaries/cores/bbc/readme.md

 mmbeed still apply and e.g. the SD card needs to be DAT16 formatted and the 'beeb.mmb' file needs to be written first to the SD card before anything else.

+One such file can be found at [here](http://www.retrocomputers.eu/bbc/).

 Sideways ROM/RAM
 ----------------